End of life care planning

 Some people are hesitant about accepting hospice care, as they see it as a sign they are right at the end of life.
 But, hospices cover more than death and dying.

-Hospices aim to look after all your needs, and the needs of your loved ones, in a holistic way.
+Hospices aim to look after all your needs, and the needs of your loved ones, in a complete way.
 The staff are experts in managing any symptoms and side-effects you may experience.
 And, when it’s time, hospice care allows you to die in comfort and with dignity.

 Hospice care is free for the person with a brain tumour and their loved ones.
-They’re usually calmer and more homely than a hospital, often the visiting times are more flexible.
+They’re usually calmer and more homely than a hospital, And, often the visiting times are more flexible.

 Your GP or palliative care team in the community, can also refer you to hospice care.
 Some hospices will take self-referrals, but they’ll need to speak with your doctor to make sure they can offer the most appropriate care.